Ahmed-5/Apple-UI/README.md

-# Clone to apple webpage
+# Clone to Apple webpage

 This page is created using React.js and TailwindCSS